What's your philosophy regarding AI?

 For websites hosted by third parties, I obviously can’t guarantee security.
 Your typical shared hosting environment is not recommended because your website is sharing a server with thousands of other websites.
 One bad apple can spoil the whole bunch.
 But pairing best security practices with professional frameworks, your website should be safe – even on a shared hosting environment.

-Over 12 years and 200+ clients, only two have been infected with malware – and both times were because the client insisted on going it alone, they were on bottom-of-the-barrel shared hosting, and they failed to keep their plugins updated.
+Over all my years working with 200+ clients, only two websites have been infected with malware – and both times were because the client insisted on going it alone, they were on bottom-of-the-barrel shared hosting, and they failed to keep their plugins updated.

-For websites that we host, we have systems in place that basically guarantee your website will be safe from malicious code or bad actors.
+For websites that I host, I have systems in place that basically guarantee your website will be safe from malicious code or bad actors.
 This obviously requires that members of your team who access the website keep their devices up to date and use security best-practices (strong passwords, 2FA, safe browsing, etc.).
 A compromised computer can lead to a compromised website.

 Every site I build is built with SEO in mind throughout the development process as well as after launch.
 I stay current with best practices and bake them into every website I build.
 If you want to talk about specific strategies and campaigns for your unique industry or market, I’m happy to chat about it.